timeeeee/wordle-solver/README.md

     python3 play.py <word>

-To run for every possible solution in wordlist.txt:
+To run for every possible solution in wordlist.txt and show statistics:

     python3 play.py

 # How this works:

 At the beginning of a game of Wordle, the list of possible solutions is the entire wordlist from wordlist.txt (grabbed from the javascript source of Wordle pre-NYT purchase).
 After each guess, the resulting grade allows us to cross a number of words off of this list for the next round.

-For a particular guess, there are a number of possible grades based on the
+The more words we can rule out, the better the guess was.

+At each stage we should pick the guess that, on average across all solutions that are still possible, leaves us with the smallest wordlist for the next round.
+I'm assuming that each possible solution is equally probability.

+All this takes a long time to calculate, so I generated a "strategy tree" representing guesses for all possible games.
+Each node has a guess, and a child for every possible grade for that guess pointing to a sub-strategy for the rest of the game.
+It takes <4 minutes to generate the strategy tree on my computer, and the resulting json file is about .5 MB.

+# How good is it?

+This strategy can solve 99.68% of the possible Wordles in under 6 guesses.
+The average number of guesses is ~4.25.

-# Tricks
+# Grading

+In grades.py I designated GRAY = 0, YELLOW = 1, and GREEN = 2.
+I created a Grade class, primarily so that I could define a hash function for it and use it as a key in dictionaries.

+The actual grading was a little trickier than I thought!
+For example, if the solution is "abyss" and I guess "sissy":

+- The last 's' in my guess is green, because it's the right letter in the right place
+- The first 's' in my guess is yellow, because it's the right letter in the wrong place
+- The second 's' in my guess is gray!
+The first 's' corresponds to the last 's' in abyss and there are no 's's left for this tile.

 I found that while grading is fast for one word, doing it len(wordlist) * len(wordlist) times is very slow.
-I pre-computed
+Pre-computing grades speeds things up considerably.
+Running

-    python3 generate_grades.py
+    python3 grades.py

+... will create a 2d list "grades" where grade[guess_index][solution_index] is the hash of the resulting grade, and dump it to "grades.json".
+This format is a little convoluted but makes "grades.json" compact (~600 MB).
+It takes about 16 minutes to generate on my computer, and about 10 seconds to load from the finished json file into memory in a python script.

 # Some other strategies: